Second Quarterly Examination in Music III

 A.

-What was the predominant type of Italian popular, secular song of the late fifteenth and early sixteenth century?
+the predominant type of Italian popular, secular song of the late fifteenth

-a.
 Frottola c.
-Motets

-b.
 Madrigals d.
-Troubadours

 19.